Is That A Brown Recluse Spider Bite Or Skin Cancer?

 Around 40 conditions have been or could be misdiagnosed as a nibble from the brown recluse, including Lyme disease, herpes, antibiotic-resistant staph infection, diabetic ulcers and skin cancer.
 You wouldn't want to miss out on treatment for any of those things because the doctor said you had a spider bite.
 And the brown recluse's venom can cause serious wounds or kidney failure, so isn't to be trifled with, either.

-The aptly-named mnemonic NOT RECLUSE could help limit misdiagnoses and make sure people get the right treatment.
+The aptly named mnemonic NOT RECLUSE could help limit misdiagnoses and make sure people get the right treatment.
 It stands for things that would not be a factor if a patient was bitten by a brown recluse, like numerous bites (N), the circumstances where the wound occurred (O), or the time of year it came about (T).
 Tally two or more NOT RECLUSE symptoms, and the brown recluse explanation should be thrown out, the researchers suggest in their JAMA Dermatology paper.

 Brown recluse bites have a reputation for causing pus and rotting flesh, so many people assume they've been bitten if they have a nasty wound.
 But only 10 percent of the bites ever need medical attention.
 In the most serious cases, skin turns black and starts to die in what's called skin necrosis.
-If you know you've been bitten for sure, the Centers for Disease Control and Prevention recommend seeking immediate medical attention and to bring the spider with you for identification.
+If you know you've been bitten for sure, the Centers for Disease Control and Prevention recommends seeking immediate medical attention and to bring the spider with you for identification.

 Most typically, though, a bite from the spider looks like a pimple or a small white blister and heals on its own over a month or two.
 And the spiders, just larger than a penny, won't bite unless threatened.
-One woman even trapped over 2,000 of the arachnids in her own house over a six month span, and no one in her family was ever known to have been bitten.
+One woman even trapped over 2,000 of the arachnids in her own house over a six-month span, and no one in her family was ever known to have been bitten.

-Many people self-diagnose another skin condition as a brown recluse bite because "it's a sexy diagnosis," says Rick Vetter, a retired entomologist of University of California, Riverside, a brown recluse expert and co-author on the study.
+Many people self-diagnose another skin condition as a brown recluse bite because "it's a sexy diagnosis," says Rick Vetter, a retired entomologist of the University of California, Riverside, a brown recluse expert and co-author on the study.
 "It's like saying you were bitten by a rattlesnake.
 It's dramatic.
 Bacterial infections?
 Not so much."
-These self-diagnoses even happen outside of the brown recluse's range of Southern and central Midwestern states in the U.S.
+These self-diagnoses even happen outside the brown recluse's range of Southern and central Midwestern states in the U.S.

 Physicians tend to falsely diagnose brown recluse bites, Vetter says, because "it's a really comfortable scapegoat.
 People want a diagnosis.
 Doctors want to give them a diagnosis."
 So if physicians can't figure out the identity of an ambiguous bump, they jump to spider bite.